Athletics at the 1964 Summer Olympics – Men's 400 metres hurdles: Competition format

-The competition used the three-round format used every Games since 1908 (except the four-round competition in 1952): quarterfinals, semifinals, and a final.
+The competition used the three-round format used every Games since 1908 (except the four-round competition in 1952): heats, semifinals, and a final.
 Ten sets of hurdles were set on the course.
 The hurdles were 3 feet (91.5 centimetres) tall and were placed 35 metres apart beginning 45 metres from the starting line, resulting in a 40 metres home stretch after the last hurdle.
 The 400 metres track was standard.

 The format also continued to use the "fastest loser" system introduced in 1960.
 The 1964 event standardized later-round heat sizes at 8 rather than 6.

-There were 5 quarterfinal heats with 8 athletes each (before one withdrawal).
-The top 3 men in each quarterfinal advanced to the semifinals, along with the next fastest hurdler overall.
+There were 5 first round heats with 8 athletes each (before one withdrawal).
+The top 3 men in each heat advanced to the semifinals, along with the next fastest hurdler overall.
 The 16 semifinalists were divided into 2 semifinals of 8 athletes each, with the top 4 in each semifinal advancing to the 8-man final.